dikmax/mdown/README.md

 print(markdownToHtml('# Hello world!'));
 ```

-Main difference from other parsers is Markdown-based AST.
+The main difference from other parsers is Markdown-based AST.
 You can parse Markdown, process resulting AST and write
 results back to markdown.

 Project main goal is create processing library for Markdown.